• Skip to primary navigation

 harry potter pumpkin pasties recipe

 I am a huuuuuuuuuuuuuuuuuuge Harry Potter fan.
 I have been reading the books since I was about 18 or 19, every year, all the books, in the order of their appearance.
-Normally I do that about this time of the year, this year I was a bit early though...
+Normally, I do that about this time of the year; this year, I was a bit early, though...
 I just felt the need to do it sometimes in the summer.

 And Harry Potter movies?
 I cannot even begin to count how many times I've seen them...
-I remember the first one that came out, I think I went to the cinema at least 5 times...
-(Amazon affiliate link)
+I remember the first one that came out; I think I went to the cinema at least 5 times...
+(Amazon affiliate link open in new tab).

 This pumpkin pasties recipe is the first in a small Harry Potter recipes series.
 There are so many of them mentioned throughout the books that I found it really difficult to choose.
 Everybody has heard of the famous butterbeer and the pumpkin juice, of the all-flavored beans and the chocolate frogs, but I wanted to go for some recipes that are more easily made at home.